What are Betta Stress Stripes and How to Get Rid of Them

 There is no specific treatment to get rid of stress lines on your betta except for removing whatever is causing the stress.
 It becomes more complicated when your betta is stressed because of illness.
 This is where you may need to consult a veterinarian or someone with several years of experience dealing with betta fish to identify the disease and establish a suitable course of treatment.

 Betta fish stress stripes can disappear as quickly as they appear or remain for several weeks or months.
-Usually, once your betta’s stress level has decreased, the stripes will begin to fade immediately, however, it can depend on how sensitive your betta fish is to stress.
+Once your betta’s stress level has decreased, the stripes will usually begin to fade immediately.
+However, it can depend on how sensitive your betta fish is to stress.

 If your betta has developed stress stripes because they are uncomfortable in a new tank, adjusting can take some time.
 If your betta is sharing the tank with other fish, even if they are the most docile of fish, your betta may prefer to be on its own.